 - Issue payments for repairs and other covered expenses

 Rideshare insurance can help protect you if your passenger is injured during an accident and files a claim against you.
 GEICO can cover medical payments and your legal defense up to your policy limits.

 You can use your body shop of choice for repairs.
 Your GEICO Auto Damage Adjuster will work with you to review your options.

 The above is meant as general information and as general policy descriptions to help you understand the different types of coverages.
 These descriptions do not refer to any specific contract of insurance and they do not modify any definitions, exclusions or any other provision expressly stated in any contracts of insurance.
 We encourage you to speak to your insurance representative and to read your policy contract to fully understand your coverages.

-Ridesharing Insurance policies are not available in all states but it's always easy to check state availability.
-Ridesharing policies are offered by Government Employees Insurance Company (GEICO).
+Rideshare Insurance policies are not available in all states but it's always easy to check state availability.
+Rideshare policies are offered by Government Employees Insurance Company (GEICO).